Address:

 What makes Wilkinson Stekloff unique?

 The firm’s innovative business model and mission set Beth Wilkinson, Brian Stekloff, and their team apart from other trial practice groups.
-By offering fixed-fee arrangements for all cases, WS gives clients certainty around their budgets even in the most contentious trials.
-Because clients know they will pay the same fee no matter the size of the team, the firm can employ its depth of talent in all key events — depositions, strategy sessions, and court hearings — without affecting clients’ bottom line.
+The firm offers fixed-fee arrangements for all cases, giving clients certainty around their budgets even in the most contentious trials.
+And because clients know they will pay the same fee no matter the size of the team, the firm can employ its depth of talent in all key events — depositions, strategy sessions, and court hearings — without affecting clients’ bottom line.

 The firm views it as critical not just to hire outstanding attorneys, but to give them meaningful trial experience and client exposure.
 This is deliberate, as it supports the firm’s overall mission — to develop the next generation of trial lawyers.
-At WS, the vast majority of associates have worked on at least one trial, and those who have been with the firm for years are veterans of many trials in jurisdictions across the country.
+And this mission sets Wilkinson Stekloff apart from all trial practice groups.
+At Wilkinson Stekloff, the vast majority of associates have worked on at least one trial, and those who have been with the firm for years are veterans of many trials in jurisdictions across the country.

-As a trial boutique, the firm prides itself on providing pro bono representation to clients facing trials.
-The range of the firm’s pro bono practice is unmatched, covering appeals, class actions, and strategic counseling.
-WS has handled more than 100 pro bono matters since its founding in 2016, with nearly all of the firm’s attorneys devoting significant time to those matters and the firm’s brightest young talent winning trials in leadership roles.
-This year, the firm’s pro bono teams represented clients in immigration proceedings, post-conviction proceedings, family matters, and secured a win blocking the Arizona “Fetal Personhood” Law.
+The firm prides itself on providing unmatched pro bono representation as well, covering trials, appeals, class actions, and strategic counseling.
+Wilkinson Stekloff has handled more than 100 pro bono matters since its founding in 2016, with nearly all of the firm’s attorneys devoting significant time to those matters, and the firm’s brightest young talent winning trials in leadership roles.

-Clients, colleagues, and competitors acknowledge that, lawyer for lawyer and matter for matter, WS is a litigation juggernaut poised to continue its success for years to come.
+Clients, colleagues, and competitors acknowledge that, lawyer for lawyer and matter for matter, Wilkinson Stekloff is a litigation juggernaut poised to continue its success for years to come.